josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Reduce a plant's energy stores, reproductive means, access to food, or energy production through chemical means.

+Use when drastic measures are required

-When: cancer analogy, destructive means for greater good
+(cancer analogy: destructive means for greater good)

 #### Triclopr